-How a Sales Manager Can Develop Sales Leadership Skills
+How You Can Develop Sales Leadership Skills as a Sales Manager

 If you want to become a high-impact sales manager, the type that consistently achieves great results with your sales team, you need to master key foundational management skills.
 These include developing the skills and techniques to (i) recruit and hire the right people, (ii) manage sales performance, (iii) manage the sales pipeline, (iv) coach and develop your team, and (iv) lead your team.
 These areas not only provide the foundation for sales management success but also are the building blocks for career growth and advancement.

 But what about making the transition from sales manager to sales leader?
 The best leaders possess key attributes that are driven by how they are perceived by themselves and others.

 Unlike the specific sales management skills, these sales leadership skills are more subjective in nature and driven by your actions and attitude.
 They are an overall perception of characteristics, traits, and personality, which, together, make up a positive image of you as a sales leader – the person your salespeople will eagerly follow because of trust, confidence, and respect.
 Because personal abilities are largely personality and behavioral characteristics, they are hard to measure and equally hard to change and develop.

 Recognition of your development needs is the first step.
 One way to take ownership and responsibility for your own skill development is to continually assess your performance to identify your strengths and areas for improvement.

 The following list of self-assessment questions can assist with this effort.
 Think about this by considering the following leadership traits and placing “I” at the beginning of each of these that you think applies to you:

 - Am a good role model.